au-ts/libvmm/docs/MANUAL.md

 Below is an example architecture where a guest is making use of a virtIO console device.

+You can see that virtIO console transmit ends up talking to a real UART device, and data received by the UART device will then be received by the virtIO console device in libvmm which will then be passed up to the guest.

-You can also find a working example making use of virtIO devices with libvmm in the repository at `examples/virtio`.
+You can also find an actual working example making use of the virtIO devices in libvmm in the repository at `examples/virtio`.

 ![Example of virtIO console being used](./assets/virtio_console_example.svg){#virtio .class width=500}